 “Tandem” is a method of language learning that pairs up two people who want to learn and practice each others’ languages.
 SFU Tandem pairs students up with someone on campus.
 Students engage in casual language learning and conversation sessions with optional conversation topics provided by a student facilitator.

-Participation is open to SFU and FIC students, staff and faculty members.
-For more information, please email firstname.lastname@example.org and the SFU Tandem Team would be happy to answer your questions.
+Participation is open to SFU and FIC students, staff, faculty members and their partners/spouses.
+For more information, please email email@example.com and the SFU Tandem Team would be happy to answer your questions.

 SFU Tandem was inspired and created by referring to the UBC Tandem Language Handbook by Sandra Zappa-Hollman, Monique Bournot-Trites, Rachel Wang, and Robin Ryan.
 This handbook was produced by the Tandem program at the University of British Columbia.
 As the authors state in the introduction, their book is meant to be "useful to anybody who would like to start a similar language program based on this model," and we wholeheartedly recommend its use.